I share my savings tips for how to save money as a teenager with or without a job. We also discuss how much should a teenager save from paycheck.

 - Chore commissions

-- Job (after school, online jobs for teens, weekends, summer positions, seasonal work, etc.)
+- Job (after school, online jobs for teens, weekends, job apps for teens, summer positions, seasonal work, etc.)

 - Paid internships